A Schengen Visa entitles the holder to a maximum stay of 90 days within a period of 180 days in the Schengen Area.

-Follow the following steps while preparing your application:
+Please make sure to follow the following steps closely while preparing your application:

-- Please note the information to the General Data and Protection Regulation.
+- Please note the information on the Basic Data Protection Regulation.

 In general, the embassy of the country where you want to go is competent for your visa application.
 If you plan to go to different Schengen countries, the embassy of the country which is your main destination is competent.